yosinski/GitResultsManager/README.md

 =====================

-Note: GitResultsManager does not profess to be remotely operable on any operating system other than Linux and Mac.
+Note: GitResultsManager does not profess to be remotely operable on any operating system besides Linux and Mac.
 Evidence of success on other OSs is appreciated.